 We spent over 100 hours testing and reviewing 10 surveillance systems.
 We looked for systems that have excellent video performance and were easy to use.
-We chose Foscam as the best overall because it scored the highest with regards to video performance in our tests and comparisons.
+We chose Foscam as the best overall because it scored the highest with regards to video performance in our tests.
 The system tied for first in our daytime video tests and had the second-highest score in our nighttime tests.
 The nighttime video from this system is sharp and richly detailed with little to no noise.
-Although this didn't factor into our scores, Foscam is the only system in our review that uses Ethernet cables to power and get video from its cameras.

 Lorex tied with Foscam for best daytime video quality, though it wasn't as strong in the nighttime tests.
 The system is easy to use and offers strong customer support with a two-year warranty.